-Name and Province or State, and Country of Residence Position or Office Principal Occupation for the Past Five Years Development at Vecima from January 2015 to January 2018.
-Clay McCreery Florida, USA Chief Operating Officer Chief Operating Officer of Vecima; Chief Revenue Officer ("CRO") of Vecima from November 2017 to July 2020; CRO and other senior sales roles at Concurrent Computer Corporation from April 2015 to November 2017.
+Name and Province or State, and Country of Residence Position or Office Principal Occupation for the Past Five Years Dean Rockwell British Columbia, Canada Executive Vice President Executive Vice President of Vecima; Senior Vice President and General Manager, Content Delivery and Storage Business Unit at Vecima from January 2018 to October 2019; Senior Vice President of Corporate Development at Vecima from January 2015 to January 2018.
+Clay McCreery Florida, USA Chief Operating Officer Chief Operating Officer of Vecima; Chief Revenue Officer (" CRO ") of Vecima from November 2017 to July 2020; CRO and other senior sales roles at Concurrent Computer Corporation from April 2015 to November 2017.